rajen-shres/cobalt/docs/django_for_porkchops.rst

 This has nothing really to do with Django but neither did the last point about comments and you didn't notice until I just pointed it out.

+Refactoring is the most fun you can have in programming without being able to tell anyone you did it.
+Ignoring the obvious parallels, there is nothing better than taking some badly structured code and turning it into something beautiful and easy to maintain.

 Principles - DRY, refactor the 3rd time, comments, explicit over implicit

 Forms